Why you have to “Pay to Play” on Facebook & Instagram

 Facebook real estate is in short supply

-If you think of spaces in the Facebook News Feed as real estate, it’s easy to see that there is intense competition for a very limited amount of space.
+If you think of spaces in the Facebook feed as real estate, it’s easy to see that there is intense competition for a very limited amount of space.
 293,000 status updates and 136,000 photos are posted on Facebook every single minute – and that number is growing all the time.
-Facebook now has over two billion monthly active users.
+Facebook now has over three billion monthly active users.
 So the more connections you have, the less room you have in your News Feed for everyone’s posts to be visible.

-Facebook, therefore, has to give priority to the posts it thinks you will most likely to want to see.
-There just isn’t enough space for everyone’s content to be shown, so posts from your friends and family are given priority over content from the brand pages you follow.
+Facebook, therefore, has to give priority to the posts it thinks you will most likely want to see.
+There just isn’t enough space for everyone’s content to be shown, so posts from your friends and family are given priority over content from the brand or company pages you follow.

-Many posts from your real estate agent Fan Page are unlikely to be seen at all by your followers – and reaching your fans is becoming harder as Facebook puts in place more features to encourage us to pay to reach our target audience.
+Most posts from your real estate agent Fan Page are unlikely to be seen by your followers, and reaching your fans is becoming harder as Facebook introduces more features to encourage us to pay to reach our target audience.

 Warning: your real estate marketing content may disappear